2023 SECOND STAGE

 |photo by Jean Laffitau|

 Erica Lindsay, composer and tenor saxophonist, is an Artist-in-Residence at Bard College where she teaches jazz composition and improvisation.
-She has toured and appeared in the U.S. with jazz legends including Dizzy Gillespie and Melba Liston and made guest appearances with Frank Zappa and Art Blakey's Jazz Messengers.
-She has performed and recorded with Baikida Carroll, Oliver Lake and many others and has led her own jazz ensembles.
-Inspired by her work as a jazz improviser, Lindsay attended the first ever Jazz Composers Orchestra Institute, leading to writing orchestral works for the American Composers Orchestra and the Detroit Symphony.
+She has toured and appeared in the U.S. with jazz legends including Dizzy Gillespie and Melba Liston and has made guest appearances with Frank Zappa and Art Blakey's Jazz Messengers.
+She has performed and recorded with Baikida Carroll, Oliver Lake, Howard Johnson and many others, as well as leading her own quintet.
+Inspired by her work as a jazz improviser, Lindsay attended the first ever Jazz Composers Orchestra Institute, leading to writing orchestral works for the American Composers Orchestra and the Detroit Symphony and several smaller works for the da Capo Chamber Players.
 She has also written musical scores for two Off-Broadway plays, the television series Tales from the Darkside, and collaborated with choreographers.
-Lindsay is a featured artist in Sally Placksin's book American Women in Jazz and Burrill Crohn's PBS documentary Women in Jazz.
-Her recent recordings include Initiation, a collaboration with Sumi Tonooka and three recordings from Alchemy Sound Project: Further Explorations, Adventures in Time and Space and Afrika Love.
-Lindsay is a San Francisco native.
+She was recently commissioned to compose a Chamber Music America New Jazz Works, entitled, Meditations on Transformation, for the composer collective, Alchemy Sound Project.
+Her recent recordings include Initiation, a collaboration with Sumi Tonooka, Live in London, with the Jeff Siegel Quartet and from Alchemy Sound Project, three new CD's; Further Explorations, Adventures in Time and Space and Afrika Love.